aspiringsecurity/EthTransport/README.md

 Smart contracts and implementation for Harmony Marketplace.

-Harmony Vizualizing and Analytics Tool: https://github.com/aspiringsecurity/EthTransport/tree/main/harmony-blockchain/viz-anaytics-tool
+Vizualization and Analytics Tool: https://github.com/aspiringsecurity/EthTransport/tree/main/harmony-blockchain/viz-anaytics-tool

 We are developing an open source vizualization tool to enable tabulation, charting, organization and graphing of data.